adrice727/fetch-fetchy/README.md

 ----------

-You may override these options for all requests by calling `setOptions()`.
+You may override these options for all requests by calling `configure()`.
 The default options will be overridden using [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
 If you wish to apply options for a single request, just pass those options into that request.
 ```
 import { configure } from 'fetch-fetchy';
 /**